InAppBlast/inappblast-ios/README.md

 		#import <PushPanel/PushPanel.h>

-4. You can change PushPanel log level by calling.
+4. You can change PushPanel log level by calling setLogLevel: method.
 See PushPanel.h for more details.
 By default there is no logging.

 		[PushPanel setLogLevel:PushPanelLogLevelOnlyErrors];